Type constructor with unit (return) and bind (>>=),

 main = handle cat

-(Remember that handle :: Handler f => Free f a -> IO a
+(Remember that handle :: Handler f => Free f a -> IO a)

-, (finally-tagless), …"Program to an 'interface', not an 'implementation'."
+monad-classes, (finally-tagless), …"Program to an 'interface', not an 'implementation'."

 class MonadT t where